pfeifer-j/CC-24-25_NutriNube/documentation/milestone3/milestone3.md

 ## 3. Logging Implementation with `Fluent`

 `Fluent` is utilized for logging application activity, both to a file and standard output.
-To use `Fluent`, it has to be configured and added to Docker.
+To use `Fluent`, it has to be configured and a Dockerfile has to be added.

 Content of [fluent.conf](/src/app/fluentd/conf/fluent.conf):
 ```plaintext